JAMES MOODY, UEL

 James Moody Plaque

 James Moody was born on 1 January 1744 in Little Egg Harbor, New Jersey .
-He died on 6 April 1809 and was buried alongside his wife Jane at Weymouth North in the cemetery beside the church he helped build.
+He was a giant of a man and stood 6 feet 2 inches tall.
+Among his Loyalist contemporaries he was a hero.
+He wrote a book about his experiences during the American Revolution entitled Narrative of his Exertions and Sufferings in the Cause of Government since 1776.
+When he died on 6 April 1809 he was buried at Weymouth North in the Cemetery beside the church he helped build.
 On his headstone, it is inscribed:

 Here lies the Man